Show All Answers

 The United States Centers for Disease Control and Prevention recommends these everyday actions to help prevent the spread of all respiratory viruses:

-No. There is currently no vaccine to protect against COVID-19.
+Yes.
+There are currently a few vaccine options to protect against COVID-19.
 The best way to prevent infection is to avoid exposure to the virus.

 There is no specific antiviral treatment for COVID-19.
 People with COVID-19 infection receive supportive treatment including fluids to prevent dehydration, medicines to decrease fever or muscle aches, and sometimes oxygen therapy.
 However, some cases develop pneumonia and require medical care or hospitalization.